accelazh/accelazh.github.io/_posts/2015-02-15-Django-Testing-Notes.md

 ---
 {% include JB/setup %}

-Django is equipped with powerful testing framework.
-I would like to note down the issues and solutions I encountered in my work.
+Django is equipped with powerful testing framework, but there may be some issues one may encounter in real work.
+I noted down mines.

 ### How test cases are run